 Even though there was nothing that funny, other than a strange feeling of confusion, Newton laughed himself out of his mind,

-oddly for a moment, and stumbled back into the "Crepes Shack" cart.
+oddly, for a moment, and stumbled back into the "Crepes Shack" cart.
 He thought he heard a cell phone ringing, not his.

 "What"? managed Newton, who seemed to have lost his teeth.

-"A midget of letters with keys to the abyss and a lost chair
+"The midget of letters with keys to the abyss and a lost chair

 of philosophy.
-Where did you go to school?
-Illiterate Ireland in the middle ages?
+Where did you go to school, illiterate Ireland in the middle ages?
 All this to tell me Aristotle would be a father to leprechauns, and that the sun orbits the earth?

 When will ye go back to your little desk at the North pole"?

-The leprechaun looked wryly amused, and it was almost a shock to see that he would give Sir Isaac the straight-up
+The leprechaun looked wryly amused, and it was almost a shock to see at such a point of discussion the way that he gave Sir Isaac the straight-up

-middle finger, the bird all the way from Saturn and the Oakland Raiders.
-But there

-it was for a moment as though a doctor could prick it to draw blood.
+middle finger, the bird all the way from Saturn, and the Oakland Raiders.
+It was there for a moment, as though a doctor could prick it to draw blood.

-finger", he said, "a sign of restrictions, also the ease of aboriginal government, as you know from chiromancy and the arcane arts."
+"The Saturn finger", he intoned, "a sign of restrictions, also ease of aboriginal government, as you know from chiromancy and the arcane arts."

-quasi-invisible pin, there it is, and each of the five Platonic solids is the same identical pattern, one to one, no matter the size.
-It's the same with the cosmos.
+quasi-invisible pin, there it is; and each of the five Platonic solids is the same identical pattern, one to one, no matter the size, and the same with the cosmos."

-They say all's well that ends well, but heliocentrism's totally out of proportion, as much as most to
+"They say all's well that ends well, but heliocentrism's totally out of proportion, as much as most to

-rude little man", said Newton.
-"If I should suffer more from imagination than reality, that's still enough with due measure from you, now good day."
+about to find again his sense of atmosphere, then concluded his way with cool yet ruffled composure.
+"If I should suffer more from imagination than reality, that's still been enough with due measure from you, now good day."